dua-Eman/Computer_Network_Project/README.md

     **THIS WILL LAUNCH ClientGUI**

 ## Note:
-1. Make sure ServerGUI is strated before client file.
+1. Make sure ServerGUI is started before client file.

 ## Features
 1. By running the ClientGUI file multiple times you can initiate multiple clients.